 Can an SMSC or SMS Gateway suffer from a DDoS attack?

+Highly unlikely.
 A Denial of Service attack (DOS) is an attack that tries to make a machine or a network resource unavailable by overloading it with requests.
 These attacks are most likely to happen to machines with public IP addresses, not private messaging networks.
 If the DDOS attack is successful it can significantly slow down systems and applications.
 Most short message service centers (SMSC) are programmed to ignore such public HTTP requests and some even have extra security implemented to stop these attacks from affecting their servers.
 Since much of the SMS communication network happens behind VPNs there is little risk for disruption or breach.

 Can trojans or viruses be delivered over SMS?

+No they cannot.
 A trojan or a virus is a third party application that is installed on a device and will steal information or trigger communications which are not authorized.
 Today the popular mobile OSes require programmers to digitally sign certificates to compile and install their applications.
 This steps ensure authenticity.
-Additionally, many devices will only install applications from a particular app store (ie. Apple).
+Additionally, many devices will only install applications from a particular app store (aka Apple).
 Many device platforms will ask a users permission during installation to access certain device resources and data.
 Since an SMS message can contain only 160 characters, it is also impossible to deliver a Virus within the SMS message but it is possible to deliver a link to a virus application.
 It has been shown that an MMS can deliver a virus but it will not automatically be installed without user action.
 Most MMS messaging platform and carrier networks will check for certain file types and will not allow application files that can contain a virus.
 It is important that you distribute your applications over legitimate channels such as Play Store, Blackberry World, Amazon and Apple’s App Store so your customers do not get fooled into thinking it may be available outside of legitimate channels.

 Can information sent in an SMS be intercepted in the airwaves before it reaches the mobile device?